The Educational Program's format

 We began with the life cycle of apples.

-The children drove the questioning and directed the role plays.
+The children learned to ask good questions and directed their role plays.

 Why it is so effective

-- Our interactive theatre subconsciously triggers children and adults to quickly slip into a natural state of roleplaying in an unlimited range of environments that they previously had no access to.
+Our Magic Garden subconsciously triggers children and adults to quickly slip into a natural state of roleplaying in an unlimited range of environments that they previously had no access to.

 Impact in Schooling